RohitKulkarni02/cs5700-project4/README.md

 # CS 5700 Project 4 - Reliable Transport

-A UDP-based reliable transport for sending a file from stdin to a remote receiver. `4700send` reads data, breaks it into packets, and sends them over UDP. `4700recv` receives packets, prints the data to stdout in order, and sends ACKs back.
+A UDP-based reliable transport protocol that transfers data from stdin to a remote receiver despite loss, corruption, duplication, delay, and reordering. `4700send` reads data, breaks it into packets, and sends them over UDP. `4700recv` receives packets, prints the data to stdout in order, and sends ACKs back.
 The simulator in `run` drops, delays, reorders, duplicates, and corrupts packets to test that the transfer still works.

 ## Files